trailheadapps/easy-spaces/README.md

 Easy Spaces illustrates how to organize application metadata into granular units or modules.
 This approach is reflected in the design patterns at work throughout the application, like the use of design tokens and object-agnostic components.
 But you'll also see this at work in the structure of the Easy Spaces repo itself.

 To install the Easy Spaces application, you'll need to install several, interdependent unlocked packages.
-The dependecies between the Easy Spaces packages are listed in the sfdx-project.json file for this repo.
+The dependecies between the Easy Spaces packages are listed in the [sfdx-project.json](./sfdx-project.json) file for this repo.

 You can also explore the contents of each package by looking at the related package folder within this repo.
-The `path` attribute entries in the [sfdx-project.json](./sfdx-project.json) file show which folder contains the metadata for a particular package.
+The `path` attribute entries in the sfdx-project.json show which folder contains the metadata for a particular package.

 For more information on how to work with the sfdx-project.json markup related to unlocked packages, see this [blog post]().
 And for more background on the approach to organizing the Easy Spaces metadata into these package modules, check out [this post]().